 Section 4(f) resources that result in a use with a de minimis impact require public review and comment per 23 CFR 774.5.
-For de minimis impact determinations, this only applies to Section 4(f) properties that are publicly owned parks, recreation areas, wildlife and waterfowl refuges, and not to historic properties.
-This public involvement requirement can be satisfied in conjunction with other public involvement opportunities such as providing the information at a public meeting.
-Specific information regarding the Section 4(f) use with de minimis impact would be presented as well as the beginning and end of the comment period as well as ways to comment.
+For de minimis impact determinations, this only applies to Section 4(f) properties

 If no other public involvement opportunities are planned for the particular project, the requirement can be completed by providing a 30-day public review and comment period through the ADOT project website.
 A press release from ADOT Communications would direct the public to the website which would contain the relevant information.